Home Cocktails Cocktail Dry Martini

 Common Mistake

-A common mistake is using too much vermouth, which can overpower the gin and alter the intended flavor balance.
+A common mistake is using too much vermouth, which can overpower the gin and alter the intended flavor balance of the cocktail.

 Frequently Asked Questions

-What gin is best for a Dry Martini?
+What type of gin is best for a Dry Martini?

 Can I use sweet vermouth instead of dry vermouth?

-Using sweet vermouth instead of dry vermouth will create a different cocktail known as a Sweet Martini.
-This variation has a richer, sweeter flavor profile, which contrasts with the classic Dry Martini's crispness.
+Using sweet vermouth instead of dry vermouth will create a different cocktail known as a Sweet Martini or a Manhattan, which is richer and sweeter.
+The Dry Martini's signature crispness comes from the use of dry vermouth.

 What is the significance of the olive garnish in a Dry Martini?